josebenitor10/docker_EDGE/README.md

 ## Intention

  To publish an automated solution to use EDGE fast.
-People that used this does not know how to set it up.
  Typing commands is error prone.